bernadettemaurice-oss/visualisingscoreusingfft/README.md

 ## Room for Improvement
-Though there is a variety of potential ways I could experiment and stretch this project, below are some potential extensions of the project I could try and areas I could improve on.
+Though there are a variety of ways I could experiment with and extend this project, below are some potential extensions of the project I could try and areas I could improve on.
-- I could use TunePad to bridge two different coding environments together.
+- I could try using TunePad to bridge two different coding environments together.
 - I believe in future, I could elevate this project by using a different shape/style to visualise the frequency and amplitude like a SoundWave.
 Though I did try and experiment with this, it only produced a singular line, so I could maybe in future do my own drawing of a SoundWave with bars - similar to this visualisation by [thedotisblack](https://www.youtube.com/shorts/FSV5qoVCy2g).
-In future, I could try label the axes, labelling where the bass, mid and treble zones are across the FFT visual.
-Though there are a lot of potential ways to experiment and
+- Could extend myself by labelling the axes; labelling where the bass, mid and treble zones are across the FFT visual.

 ## Acknowledgements